 For step-by-step instructions on how to build a massive audience on Twitter and get massive traffic in the process, take a look at the book Grow your Twitter Account Like A Pro:

-For step-by-step instructions to build traffic from Pinterest, buy our Pinterest Workbook: Getting Started with Traffic Generation On Pinterest
+For step-by-step instructions to build traffic from Pinterest, get our book The Pinterest Traffic Code

 And if you want in-depth social media marketing and content marketing advice, buy our book, The Social Traffic Code.

 Below you will find the full transcript of today’s episode.

 Episode: Traffic From Social Media – More Than Facebook

 The first thing you need to understand is that social traffic doesn’t only come from Facebook.
 In fact, getting free traffic from Facebook is very hard.

 Today, let’s talk about two networks that marketers often forget when they try to get free traffic.